 The formal religious education program for students attending public schools or home school is offered on Monday afternoons from 4:45 to 6 p.m. and Wednesday evenings from 6:15 to 7:30 p.m., fall through spring.
 Catechists are given training and assistance as they lead our youth in grades 1-5 in a formal setting of religious education.
 Text and materials are used to help catechists share their faith and time with our young people.
 Staff meetings with directives are provided each year.

 The Edge Facilitators

-The Edge, for students in grades six and seven, is an exciting program that takes place in a non-classroom setting on Wednesday evenings, 6:45-8 p.m. from fall through spring.
+The Edge, for students in grades six, seven and eight, takes place in a classroom setting on Wednesday evenings, 6 to 7:15 p.m., from fall through spring.
+Our eighth-graders also have the option of attending Life Teen on Sunday nights instead.
 Our facilitators receive training and materials to assist them in bringing a different style of sharing and experiencing faith and Church to our students.
 We need adults as well as juniors and seniors in high school each week to bring these students more experiences of their faith.

 This is a week-long experience of service and fun offered for students who have completed grades 6, 7 and 8.
 The program for our youth is designed to give service to others in different areas of social justice.
 Students may be in the parish day, public or home school setting to be involved.
 We need high school juniors and seniors to be counselors as well as parents/adults who are able to drive the students to their service locations.